BusisiwePieterson/JENKINS-ANSIBLE-SONARQUBE-PHP/README.md

 ![images](images/Screenshot_5.png)

-On your Jenkins-server that you created Intall Jenkins
+On your Jenkins-server that you created Install Jenkins

+ - Open the terminal.
+Go to the directory where you want to create your script.
+ - Create a file with .sh extension.
+ - Write the script in the file using an editor.
+ - Make the script executable with command chmod +x <fileName>.
+ - Run the script using ./<fileName>.

 ```
 #!/bin/bash